simon-hrabec/CPP-Projects/shared-pointer/README.md

     }

 However, the `std::shared_ptr` does not allow for mixing pointer types in comparisons, therefore I decided to implement a more restricted version where only pointers of the same type can be compared.
 Finally, the `get()` method is the same as `operator->`.

+### Version 6 - Custom deleter
+Both `std::shared_ptr`  and `std::unique_ptr` have the option to create the owned resource also with a custom deleter - a user-provided code that will execute at the end of the lifetime of the object instead of the default `delete data;`.
+However, the difference between those two smart pointers is that the custom deleter of `std::unique_ptr` is part of the type, whereas for `std::shared_ptr` the type is erased (the deleter is part of the control block).
+All we need is to add additional operator overload that will accept the deleter - a functor.
+Something that allows for a call to the `operator()`.
+A default deleter can therefore look something like this:

+    template <typename T>
+    struct default_deleter {
+        void operator()(T const* data_pointer) {
+            delete data_pointer;
+        }
+    };

 ## Aditional links and resources
  - Spaceship operator: [CppCon 2019: Jonathan Müller "Using C++20's Three-way Comparison <=>"](https://www.youtube.com/watch?v=8jNXy3K2Wpk)